Don’t be “That Guy”

 That arrogant little “theologian”

 I started teaching college in 2007 and am now at my third evangelical institution.
-One thing that I’ve seen at school, but sometimes even more in the churches I attended with students, is a smugness.
-I saw this even before I started teaching when my church in NYC would have summer interns.
+One thing that I’ve seen at school, but sometimes even more in the churches I attended with students, is smugness.
+I saw this even before I started teaching with the summer interns at my church in NYC.
 Many of them, not all, were rather smug.

 Part of me doesn’t blame these students of theology and ministry.
-They have a heart to know God and they work hard to understand him as well as they can.
-That is rewarding and confidence building.
-But, it can also lead to pride.
+They have the heart to know God and they work hard to understand him as well as they can.
+That is rewarding and confidence-building.
+It also leads to pride.